 DHCD will review and approve all UCH-TIF Zones and UCH-TIF Plans, as well as each individual UCH-TIF Agreement in order to ensure compliance with program requirements set out in the UCH-TIF statute, regulations and program guidelines.

-Before submitting an application for approval of a UCH-TIF Zone and a UCH-TIF Plan to DHCD, a municipality must implement a local review and approval process.
+Before submitting an application for approval of a UCH-TIF Zone and a UCH-TIF Plan to DHCD, a city or town must implement a local review and approval process.
 The steps of this process must conform to the regulatory requirements specified under 760 CMR 58.04, "Local Approval Process".
-Contact the Division of Community Services at 617-573-1400 for more information and specific application instructions.
+Contact the Division of Community Services at 617-573-1400 for more information.

 Massachusetts Office of Business Development/Economic Development Incentive Prog (EDIP)